simonrelet/react-pure-html-component-loader/README.md

 ##### Default import

-Import the default export of a file.
+Import the default component of a file.

 **Usage**
 ```html